silviot/edx-platform-wiki/Bulk-Email.md

 * Ability to efficiently to send to very large classes by fanning out jobs to worker machines over a job queue (celery).

-* Mails are CAN-SPAM compliant: messages automatically have an optout link in the footer.
+* Mails are CAN-SPAM compliant: messages automatically have an optout link in the footer that directs them to the dashboard where users can set email settings for the course.

 Credit goes to Jason Bau (<jbau@stanford.edu>) for developing the feature in Class2Go.
 Students Kevin Luo (<kevluo@stanford.edu>) and Akshay